cartesi/dispatcher/README.md

 ## Overall Structure

 The purpose of each of these components is briefly described below.
-Later we will give an overview of the Dispatcher Loop, than a more detailed description of each module.
+Later we will give an overview of the Dispatcher Loop, then a more detailed description of each module.

 <img src="components.png" alt="drawing" width="500"/>